shadowed1/Chard/README.md

 - Chrome app shelf is missing icon + pin support.
 Remedied by customizing xfce4 shelf.
 - Entering Chard Root with Sommelier support will have harmless errors generated.
 - Display Scaling support is still in the beginning stages of implementation.
+- Mediatek GPU support is currently being worked on.

 <br>